-- 61.1 Any resolution (including a resolution as to a reserved area) or other decision made under the Queenstown Lakes District Council Navigation Safety Bylaw 2018 remains in force in the area to which it applied until revoked or replaced by an equivalent resolution or decision made by the Harbourmaster under this bylaw. - 61.2 Any public notices, designations, declarations, revocations, or delegations or directions of the Harbourmaster issued under the Queenstown Lakes District Council Navigation Safety Bylaw 2018 or preceding bylaws are deemed to have been issued under this bylaw and to be subject to the provisions of this bylaw. - 61.3 Directions of the Harbourmaster issued under the Queenstown Lakes District Council Navigation Safety Bylaw 2018 or preceding bylaws that were in effect before the date of commencement of this bylaw are deemed to have been issued under this bylaw and to be subject to the provisions of this bylaw. - 61.4 Any licence, consent, permit, dispensation, permission or other form of approval made under the Queenstown Lakes District Council Navigation Safety Bylaw 2018 continues in force but: - (a) expires on the date specified; or - (b) if no expiry date is specified, expires TBC [same period as current bylaw 15 months 8 days from date of making]; and

-- (c) can be renewed only by application made and determined under this bylaw. - 61.5 Any application for a licence, consent, dispensation, permission or other form of approval made under the Queenstown Lakes District Navigation Safety Bylaw 2018 that was filed before the date specified under clause 59 of this bylaw must be dealt with by the Council and the Harbourmaster as if it had been made under this bylaw.
+- 61.1 Any resolution (including a resolution as to a reserved area) or other decision made under the Queenstown Lakes District Council Navigation Safety Bylaw 2014-2018 remains in force in the area to which it applied until revoked or replaced by an equivalent resolution or decision made by the Harbourmaster under this bylaw. - 61.2 Any public notices, designations, declarations, revocations, or delegations or directions of the Harbourmaster issued under that bylaw or preceding bylaws are deemed to have been issued under this bylaw and to be subject to the provisions of this bylaw. - 61.3 Directions of the Harbourmaster issued under the Queenstown preceding bylaws that were in effect before the date of commencement of this bylaw are deemed to have been issued under this bylaw and to be subject to the provisions of this bylaw. - 61.4 Any licence, consent, permit, dispensation, permission or other form of approval made under the Queenstown Lakes District Council Navigation Safety Bylaw 2014 2018 or the Queenstown Lakes District Council Waterways and Ramp Fees Bylaw 2014 continues in force but: - (a) expires on the date specified; or - (b) if no expiry date is specified, expires on 1 July 2019 TBC [same period as current bylaw 15 months 8 days from date of making]; and - (c) can be renewed only by application made and determined under this bylaw. - Any application for a licence, consent, dispensation, permission or other form of approval made under the Queenstown Lakes District Navigation Safety Bylaw 2014 2018 or the Queenstown Lakes District Waterways and Ramp Fees Bylaw 2014 that was filed before the date specified under clause 60-59 of this bylaw must be dealt with by the Council and the Harbourmaster as if it had been made under this bylaw.